-I am a PhD-student at the Software Languages Lab, which is part of the Computer Science Department of the Faculty of Sciences at the Vrije Universiteit Brussel.
+I am a postdoctoral researcher at the Software Languages Lab, which is part of the Computer Science Department of the Faculty of Sciences at the Vrije Universiteit Brussel.
 My research is funded by INNOVIRIS, the Institute for the encouragement of Scientific Research and Innovation of Brussels

 You can find more information on my personal website